-Monitoring officer
+Monitoring officer The officer responsible for ensuring that everything that the council does is fair and lawful.
+In Southwark the monitoring officer is the assistant chief executive (governance and assurance).

-The officer responsible for ensuring that everything that the council does is fair and lawful.
-In Southwark the monitoring officer is the director of law and democracy.
+Overview & scrutiny

-Overview & scrutiny committee
+committee

 A committee appointed by the council to provide support and advice to the cabinet by contributing to the review and development of policy; and to hold the cabinet to account by questioning, challenging and monitoring their performance.